jingwenshang/Text-to-Image-Generator/README.md

 - Add more advanced prompt options (style, seed, steps)
 - Responsive mobile UI

+---

 ## 💡 Credits

-Created by jingwen as part of an academic project.
+Created by **jingwen** as part of an academic project.
 Model: `runwayml/stable-diffusion-v1-5`
 Colab backend powered by 🤗 Diffusers + Ngrok + Flask.

-If you like this, feel free to ⭐️ the repo or connect with me on LinkedIn.
+If you like this, feel free to ⭐️ the repo or connect with me on LinkedIn!